Trump devours Bloomberg editor for lunch

 On tariffs, Micklethwait gently tried to confront Trump with the possible problems his second administration might cause if it pursues an even harder protectionist line.
 “It must be hard for you to spend twenty-five years talking about tariffs as being negative and then have somebody explain to you that you’re wrong,” said Trump.
 Again, the crowd erupted approvingly.

 Micklethwait pointed to “bipartisan” studies and tried to argue that American consumers and jobs would ultimately suffer if Trump froze out global trade.
 Trump just ignored him.
 Boring!
 Instead, he rattled through his favorite anecdotes and conversations with his hugely successful business friends.
-“I’ll give you an example,” he said, repeatedly, only to give yet another instance how marvelous he is.
+“I’ll give you an example,” he said, repeatedly, only to give yet another instance of how marvelous he is.

 When Micklethwait asked if he had spoken to Vladimir Putin since leaving office.
 Trump snapped back: “If I did, it’s a smart thing.
 If I’m friendly with people, if I have a relationship with people, that’s a good thing, not a bad thing.”
 That, funnily enough, was about the straightest answer he gave.